ljessendk/CanFestival/examples/gene_SYNC_HCS12/readme.txt

 If you put the node in operational state, the CAN messages received are filtered : Only the NMT and Nodeguard can be received.
 The parameters of the filter are mapped in the object dictionary, so that the filter can be configured by SDO before entering in operational state.
 See the object dictionary index 2015 to 2023.
 To have the values applied, always download at 0x2023 index 0 the value 1 before entering in operational.

 Read the file objdict.c to see the capabilities of the node.

+To change the period of SYNC,
+In pre-operational mode, send the SDO message cobid | .... (all in hexa):
+0x603 | 23 06 10 00 40 42 0F 00
+to have a SYNC generated every 1 second.
+The change is instantaneous.
+(Assume that the nodeId is 3).